-Rachel Dolhun, a board-certified neurologist with a subspecialty in Movement Disorders, joined The Michael J. Fox Foundation in October 2014.
+Rachel Dolhun, a board-certified neurologist and movement disorder specialist, joined The Michael J. Fox Foundation in 2014 and leads medical communications.

-Rachel attended The University of San Diego and obtained her medical degree from Wake Forest University School of Medicine in Winston-Salem, North Carolina.
-She completed Neurology Residency and Movement Disorders Fellowship at Vanderbilt University Medical Center in Nashville, Tennessee.
-She then entered private practice in Charlotte, North Carolina where she worked for four years.
-She thoroughly enjoyed her daily patient encounters, but her interest in Parkinson’s disease and desire to reach the community on a broader scale led her to MJFF.
+Rachel graduated from The University of San Diego with a B.S. in biology; obtained her medical degree from Wake Forest School of Medicine in Winston Salem, North Carolina; and completed neurology residency and movement disorders fellowship at Vanderbilt University in Nashville, Tennessee.
+She then entered private practice in Charlotte, North Carolina.
+Rachel thoroughly enjoyed her daily patient encounters, but her interest in Parkinson’s disease and desire to reach the community on a broader scale led her to MJFF.